Running out of coffee filters can be a nightmare. But it doesn’t have to be this way!

 2. DIY Coffee bag

-Some people drink tea.
-I drink tea as well.
-And that’s why I always have some disposable tea bags lying around.
-When your electric coffeemaker draws its last breath, you can brew coffee with this tea bag.
+Some people drink tea (can you imagine?).
+And I drink tea as well (sometimes, I confess).
+That means that I always have some disposable tea bags lying around.
+When your electric coffeemaker draws its last breath, you can brew coffee with a teabag.
 It’s less messy than the DIY filter and also much quicker.

 - Empty tea bag